Trees, Native Species & Land Management

 - Include storm preparedness in municipal emergency response plans, so you can deal with tree damage and wood waste reutilization in a safe and sustainable manner.

-- Make the commitments to public education and sustainable pollinator habitat and become a “Bee City USA” community.
+- Make the commitment to public education and sustainable pollinator habitat and become a “Bee City USA” community.
 Vandalia and Wright-Patterson AFB are both certified Bee Cities.

-- Use native plants on city grounds to set a good example for sustainable landscaping.
-Many garden centers are offering more natives these days, and a list of Ohio native plant nurseries is here.
+- Use native plants on city, county, and township grounds to set a good example for sustainable landscaping.
+Many garden centers are offering more native species these days, and a list of Ohio native plant nurseries is here.
 County Soil & Water Conservation Districts offer workshops on using native plants to create backyard habitats.

-- In light of the mounting scientific evidence of the health risks of common pesticides, stop using lawn care pesticides on city-owned land.
-Policies have been enacted in Yellow Springs, Cuyahoga County and the City of Cleveland Heights.
+- Due to the mounting scientific evidence of the health risks of common pesticides, stop using lawn care pesticides on city-owned land.
+Policies have been enacted in Yellow Springs, Cuyahoga County, and the City of Cleveland Heights.
 Staff training about healthy landscaping methods is offered by Beyond Pesticides Ohio.

 Ordinances and policies